Mayo Clinic Care Network Content

 Self-care

-For a lump caused by infection (mastitis), continue breastfeeding, but vary feeding positions.
+If an infection called mastitis causes a breast lump that's painful while breastfeeding, it can help to change feeding positions.
 Extra fluids and rest also may help.

 When to seek immediate medical care